There must be a better way to do this, surely.

 Hit Play and watch.

 Airlines typically group rows into zones.
-Boarding the zones back-to-front seems like a perfectly sensible and intuitive way to prevent people from blocking anyone behind them.
+Boarding the zones back-to-front seems like a perfectly sensible and logical way to prevent people from blocking anyone behind them.
 Doesn’t it?

 Let’s see this in action.
 Watch the aisle.